The political strength of the far right makes a crucial difference to the way we live.

 indirect approach.
 It clearly had an advantage over established opinion poll strategies.

-Their idea was: Let's not ask the parents.
-Let's listen to their kids.
+Their idea was: Forget asking the parents.

-Now, every Monday, over 17,000 teenagers worldwide count swear words. |
+Now, every Monday, well over 17,000 teenagers worldwide count swear words.

 "Fucking" is the term most frequently used to describe an unwanted human being.